rayanmestiri/Legacy-iTunes-Library-Updater-Mac/README.md

 <br/>The AppleScript tells iTunes to remove each of these files from its library.

 <h2>Known issue</h2>
-The script doesn't update folder actions.
-So when you copy a folder into your music folder, it won't be watched.
+The script doesn't remove Folder Actions from the folder you remove from your main iTunes directory.
-<br/>It should be fixed soon
+The issue is related to the fact that I cannot retrieve the list of folders/files removed with folder actions.
+I don't have a solution yet.